-Other markers (some commonly associated with genre) such as tropes and descriptors are other shorthand tools you can use to build the foundation of your story.
+Other markers (some commonly associated with genre) such as tropes and genre cliches are other shorthand tools you can use to build the foundation of your story.
 They come into play in our next section.

 Beyond the Three Questions: Theme and Tone